energysistem/manuals/42677-Tower WIFI/en/090-opciones_reproduccion.md

 Apart from the above mentioned play options, you can control all other external play modes through the app.
 However, it is not necessary to use the app to enable the following external inputs:

 #### Bluetooth
-Change the play mode by pressing your speaker's CHANGE FUNCTION (4) button and select the Bluetooth mode (the letters "-bt-" will appear on your speaker's screen).
+Change the play mode by pressing your speaker's MODE (4) button and select the Bluetooth mode (the letters "-bt-" will appear on your speaker's screen).
 Once you have selected this mode, connect to your Energy Multiroom via Bluetooth.
 You won't need any code to establish the connection.

 This is the perfect option to play video streaming from your device.

 #### Removable USB/SD memories
 If you connect an USB or SD external memory to your speaker, it will start the USB/SD mode automatically.
-You can play MP3 and WAV files that have been saved to your external memories and change the mode by pressing the CHANGE FUNCTION (4) button on your speaker.
+You can play MP3 and WAV files that have been saved to your external memories and change the mode by pressing the MODE (4) button on your speaker.

 #### Audio inputs
 Your *Energy Multiroom Tower Wi-Fi* has two audio inputs to connect any external device.

 - AUX 1.
 It is on one side of the top display.
 3.5 mm mini jack input.
 All other play modes will be muted when the speaker detects the input signal.

 - AUX 2.
 Is is on the tower's back part.
 RCA stereo input.
 This input has been conceived to connect your TV or music system permanently.
-You will be able to enable and disable the use of these inputs through the CHANGE FUNCTION (4) option.
+You will be able to enable and disable the use of these inputs through the MODE (4) option.